NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Holy Steam Ball.md

 **Requirements** The _holy steam ball_ is filled with evaporated [[Equipment/Holy Water|Holy Water]] and incense smoke;

 **Effect** You release the stored steam and smoke to grant yourself its protections.
-Each use of the _holy steam ball_ lasts for 1 hour and gives you a +2 item bonus to Will saving throws against possession effects from fiends and undead and effects from fiends and undead that cause the [[Conditions/Controlled|Controlled]] condition.
+Each use of the _holy steam ball_ lasts for 1 hour and gives you a +2 item bonus to Will saving throws against possession effects from fiends and undead and effects from fiends and undead that cause the [[Controlled|Controlled]] condition.

 [[Equipment Effects/Effect_ Holy Steam Ball|Effect: Holy Steam Ball]]